gustavo89587/detection-fidelity-score/README.md

 It’s about making decisions under uncertainty.

-This repository introduces the idea of a Detection Fidelity Score (DFS): a way to reason about how much *decision confidence* a detection gives to an analyst under real SOC conditions.
+This repository introduces the idea of a Detection Fidelity Score (DFS): a way to reason about how much *decision confidence* a detection provides to an analyst under real SOC conditions.

 DFS is not a tool and not a SIEM feature.
 It is a mental framework to evaluate trade-offs between